jcavera/subjective_time/data/README.md

     two thousand fifty one years since the founding of the roman empire the tenth anniversary of when they first met

+In every case, be careful with your conditionals.
+There is no error checking for statements that are nonsensical.
+A conditional that is only valid (for instance) in months greater than 90 will still be checked (and always rejected for obvious reasons).

 ### Macro substitutions

 Lines in the resource files may contain macro substitutions in order to compress the data just a little.
 Note that I realize that, in